domsson/succade/NOTES.md

 shall be buffered, so we can compare the output of two runs.
 If the output did not change, we don't need to update bar (unless another block has new output).

-What's unclear is if we should wait for blocks to return ouput the moment we do the update on all/some blocks, or if we should add their file descriptor to the epoll events, then run them, then wait for them to trigger an epoll event, even if that happens immediately after?
-The first approach is very easy to implement but has the drawback that a single stalling (or very time consuming) block can block succade entirely.
-The last approach prevents this, but is definitely much more involved.

 ### STATIC

 - Programs that spit something to `stdout` once, then exit